Hello, Emotional People!

 How to use these Emotions Charts

-Of course, you can use this chart in any way you like, but Jennifer used it to track which emotions were coming up, and which gifts and skills her emotions were bringing to her during this troubling time.
+Of course, you can use this chart in any way you like, but Jennifer used it to track which emotions were coming up, and which gifts and skills her emotions were bringing to her during the troubling time of the early pandemic.

 You can total out each emotion at the end of the week, or just see if there are any patterns.
 It’s up to you.

-If you find any emotions that show up regularly, you can study what each emotion does, which gifts and skills it brings you, and how you can work with it.
+If you find any emotions that show up regularly, you can study what that emotion does, which gifts and skills it brings you, and how you can work with it.

 You can read about each emotion: Each emotion is listed alphabetically on my Start Here page so you can find it easily.